nsaunders/purescript-dotenv/README.md

 #### Command Substitution

 The standard output of a command can also be interpolated into a setting value using the `$(command)` syntax.
-The following example differs from the variable substitution example above by interpolating the output of the [`whoami`](http://man7.org/linux/man-pages/man1/whoami.1.html) command into the database connection string instead of a `DB_USER` setting:
+In the following example, the output of the [`whoami`](http://man7.org/linux/man-pages/man1/whoami.1.html) command is interpolated into the database connection string:

 ```
 DB_HOST=127.0.0.1